briancain/dotfiles/readme.md

 All vim bundles will be auto installed once you open vim.

+### mutt

+If you are interested in using mutt, these dotfiles will lay down some initial work to get that going for you.
+If you say no, the installer will go on its way and ignore any mutt related things.

 ## Updating oh-my-zsh

 When you need to get the latest version of oh-my-zsh, just run the update script from the root directory of the project: